 My academic interests lie in the field of teacher education, but specifically I am interested in supporting second language teachers of refugee-background students.
 My dissertation, entitled Emerging from the Echo Chamber: An Activity Theory Perspective on L2 Teachers of Adult Emergent Readers, explored the lived experiences and challenges of second language teachers working with adult English language learners.
 These learners arrived to the learning context with interrupted formal schooling experiences and no former opportunities to acquire print literacy in any language.

 I have since continued researching and writing about the experiences of refugee-background adults, the development of second language teachers, reflective teaching and teacher education.
+I co-edited Educating Refugee-background Students: Critical Issues and Dynamic Contexts.
 See my complete CV here.